lxie-0709/TeloComp/docs/content/installation.rst

     $ git clone git@github.com:lxie-0709/TeloComp.git
     $ cd TeloComp

-## 2.2.Install dependencies and configure the software.
+2.2 Install dependencies and configure the software.
 Please install the required dependencies under the ``Dependencies/`` directory and configure the executable programs in the ``bin/``directory, respectively.
 The Dependencies folder is intended for third-party dependency packages, whereas the bin directory contains or links to the actual tools to be executed.